w3f/polkadot-wiki/docs/learn/learn-governance.md

 total), and one lock period equals
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.voteLockingPeriod" defaultValue={403200} filter="blocksToDays"/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.democracy.voteLockingPeriod" defaultValue={115200} filter="blocksToDays"/> :kusama }}
 days.
-Only doublings are allowed; you cannot lock for, say, 24 periods and increase your conviction by 5.5.
+Only doublings are allowed; you cannot lock for 24 periods and increase your conviction by 5.5.
 For additional information regarding the timeline of governance events, check out the governance section on the
 {{ polkadot: [Polkadot Parameters page](maintain-polkadot-parameters/#governance) :polkadot }}{{ kusama: [Kusama Parameters page](kusama-parameters/#governance) :kusama }}.